HabitatFramework/UserGuide/faq/faq.rst

 **Can I hide IHS habitats that don't occur in my region from the drop-down lists?**

-	You can currently currently hide IHS habitats from the `Habitat` list on the IHS tab in the main window (see :ref:`configuring_habitats` for details).
+	You can currently currently hide IHS habitats from the `Habitat` list on the IHS tab in the main window (see 'Lookup Tables' in the `HLUTool-TechnicalGuide <https://readthedocs.org/projects/hlutool-technicalguide/>`_ for details).
 There is also a planned change request to enable non-local IHS Habitats to be hidden from the `Habitat Type` list on the `Sources` tab in the main window.

 **Can more several people use the tool at the same time?**